COS301-SE-2023/e-Mall/README.md

 ## Project Description

 E-mall is an online platform that allows verified sellers to list their products and enables customers to easily view and compare similar products across multiple websites.
-By scraping verified seller websites, E-mall ensures that only high-quality products are displayed to customers, and customers can receive personalized experiences based on their search history.
+E-mall ensures that only high-quality products are displayed to customers, and customers can receive personalized experiences based on their activity on the site.
 Sellers can benefit from the platform by receiving analytics on customer behavior, while customers can view competitor prices on a given product, enabling them to make informed purchasing decisions.
 E-mall aims to offer hassle-free shopping and selling experiences to customers and sellers, respectively.

 ## Project Methodology